JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

     }
     ```

-4. In **Terminal**, execute the Gradle `check` task:
+4. In the Terminal, execute the `check` Gradle task:

     ```text
     ./gradlew check
     ```

+    > You can also run the `check` Gradle task by double-clicking it in the list of Gradle tasks.
+    >
+    {type="note"}

-The tests run on each platform – JVM, JS, and Native.
+The tests will run on all platforms – JVM, JS, and Native.

+### Add platform-specific tests

-You can also add tests for a specific platform that will run only as part of the platform tests.
+You can also add tests specific for a platform.
+Such tests will run only as part of the platform-specific tests.
 For example, you can add UTF-16 tests on JVM.
-Just follow the same steps as before, but create the `Base64Test` file in `jvmTest/kotlin/org/jetbrains/base64`:
+Just follow the same steps as for common tests, but create the `Base64Test` file in `jvmTest/kotlin/org/jetbrains/base64`:

 ```kotlin
 package org.jetbrains.base64